cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/haproxy.md

 </tbody>
 </table>

-## Commit HAProxy CustomConfig
+## Committing HAProxy CustomConfig

-Editing and committing HAProxy CustomConfig will do the following steps for your HAProxy web server:
+Editing and committing HAProxy CustomConfig will trigger the following on your HAProxy server:

 * Check the template for basic Liquid syntax errors
 * Compile the HAProxy configuration based on the information from your load balanced web servers